slevithan/xregexp/README.md

 XRegExp.exec('10:59', time).minutes; // -> '59'
 ~~~

 Named subpatterns can be provided as strings or regex objects.
-A leading `^` and trailing unescaped `$` are stripped from subpatterns if both are present, which allows embedding independently useful anchored patterns. `{{…}}` tokens can be quantified as a single unit.
+A leading `^` and trailing unescaped `$` are stripped from subpatterns if both are present, which allows embedding independently-useful anchored patterns. `{{…}}` tokens can be quantified as a single unit.
 Backreferences in the outer pattern and provided subpatterns are automatically renumbered to work correctly within the larger combined pattern.
 The syntax `({{name}})` works as shorthand for named capture via `(?<name>{{name}})`.
 Named subpatterns cannot be embedded within character classes.

 See also: *[Creating Grammatical Regexes Using XRegExp.build](http://blog.stevenlevithan.com/archives/grammatical-patterns-xregexp-build)*.